Label Alignment Regularization for Distribution Shift: Background: Label Alignment

-The singular value decomposition (SVD) of a representation matrix $\repmat$ is is a rectangular diagonal matrix whose main diagonal consists of singular values $\s_1, \cdots, \s_\xdim$ in descending order and are orthogonal matrices whose columns $u_i \in \Rb^n$ and $ \vvec_j \in \Rb^d$ are the corresponding left and right singular vectors.
-In principal component analysis \citep{pearson1901liii}, $v_1, \cdots, v_k$ are also known as the first $k$ principal components.
-For a vector $a$ and orthonormal basis $B$, $a^B$ is a shorthand for $B^\top a$, the representation of $a$ with row vectors of $B$.
+is a rectangular diagonal matrix whose main diagonal consists of singular values $\s_1, \cdots, \s_\xdim$ in descending order with the remaining rows set to zero, and are orthogonal matrices whose columns $\uv_i \in \Rb^n$ and $ \vvec_j \in \Rb^d$ are the corresponding left and right singular vectors.
+In principal component analysis \citep{pearson1901liii}, $\vv_1, \cdots, \vv_k$ are also known as the first $k$ principal components.
+For a vector $\av$ and orthonormal basis $\Bv$, $\av^{\Bv}$ is a shorthand for $\Bv^\top \av$, the representation of $\av$ in terms of the row vectors of $\Bv$.
 We use $\rank{\cdot}$ to denote the rank of a matrix.